Pankajtanwarbanna/pankajtanwarbanna/articles/what-is-the-sorting-algorithm-behind-order-by-query-in-mysql.md

 Assume, we have an index on userId and mobileNumber in the user table and we run below query -

 ```
 SELECT * FROM USER
 ORDER BY userId , mobileNumber;
 ```

-Here, you might feel Indexes on userId and mobileNumber enables optimizer to use index BUT this query has “ **SELECT *** ”, which is selecting more columns than just userId and mobileNumber.
+Here, you might feel Indexes on userId and mobileNumber enables optimizer to use index BUT this query has `SELECT`, which is selecting more columns than just `userId` and `mobileNumber`.

 In this case, scanning through an entire index, to find columns which are not in the index, is more expensive than scanning the table and sorting the results.
 Here, the optimizer probably does not use the index.